santisbon/icloud-flatpak/README.md

   - iCloud Keynote
   - iCloud Find My

-- Uses Epiphany (GNOME Web) browser with WebKit engine for full iCloud compatibility
+- Uses Chromium browser in app mode for a clean, native-like interface
-- Each service runs in application mode with a shared profile (log in once, access all services)
+- Each service runs in app mode with a shared profile (log in once, access all services)
 - Native desktop integration with proper icons and categories

 ## Prerequisites